-Freshly milled flour might not sound sexy, but Brodflour, a downtown Toronto flour mill, bakery and sandwich shop that opened at the tail-end of 2018 is now one of the hottest new restaurants in the city.
+Freshly milled flour might not sound sexy, but Brodflour, a downtown Toronto flour mill, bakery and sandwich shop that opened at the tail-end of 2018 quickly turned into a hotspot with staying power.
 Thick slices of Brodflour’s tangy and perfectly chewy sourdough ($6) topped with butter and deep-red Saskatoon berry jam are all over Instagram (but the shop’s sweet and spicy cardamom buns, aptly named Cardi Bs, should really get the glory).
 All the baked goods are made with flour milled right in store—visitors can watch the milling process as they eat (and photograph) their food.

 Brodflour is one of many small-scale mills popping up across Canada offering an alternative to mass produced grocery store flour.
 But what’s all the fuss about?

 What is fresh, stone-milled flour and how does it taste?

 “Fresh-milled flour from a stone mill is just like fresh-cracked pepper.
 It has more flavour to it,” says Melissa McKeown, who owns 1847 Stone Milling in Fergus, Ont.
 Think of it as flour milled the old-fashioned way.
 The process grinds the entire grain (including the oil-and-nutrient-filled germ and bran), which some say makes stone-milled flour more nutritious compared to the commercially produced stuff (which is ground into flour after the hard bran and germ is removed).